-In addition to the acquisition of the Portfolio, we expect to make additional investments in first lien loans, second lien loans, mezzanine debt and high yield bonds issued by private companies.
+In addition to the acquisition of this Portfolio, we expect to make additional investments in first lien loans, second lien loans, mezzanine debt and high yield bonds issued by private companies.
 We currently expect that we will use borrowed funds to make any such additional investments.
-The consummation of any of these additional investments depends upon the completion of this offering and our ability to obtain financing and, among other things, satisfactory completion of our due diligence investigation of the prospective portfolio companies, our acceptance of the terms and structures of such investment, the execution and delivery of satisfactory documentation and the receipt of any necessary consents.
+The consummation of any of these additional investments depends upon the completion of this offering and the closing of the Company Credit Facility and, among other things, satisfactory completion of our due diligence investigation of the prospective portfolio companies, our acceptance of the terms and structures of such investment, the execution and delivery of satisfactory documentation and the receipt of any necessary consents.
 Any such investments will be made in accordance with our investment policies and procedures.
 We cannot assure you that we will make any of these investments.